 Decision-Making Tools and Supports

-Interactive tools that can be used by teams to help with decisions about accessible instructional materials, including 1) identification of student need, 2) selection of specialized formats, 3) acquisition of specialized formats, and 4) determination of supports for use of AIM (technology, strategies, etc.) for participation and achievement.
+The AEM Navigator is a tool that can be used by teams to help with decisions about accessible instructional materials, including 1) identification of student need, 2) selection of specialized formats, 3) acquisition of specialized formats, and 4) determination of supports for use of AIM (technology, strategies, etc.) for participation and achievement.

 Accessible Instructional Materials (AIM)